ptav/django-simplecrud/README.md

 ## Installation

+Run `pip install django-simplecrud` for installing the latest stable release

-From the top directory of django-crud, run `setup.py install`
+You can also install a local copy by running `setup.py install` at the top directory of django-simplecrud

 ## Usage